Informative links from around the web:

 Students for Education Reform - a nationwide group of dedicated teachers-to-be who are going into the profession with the idea of reforming it.
 To learn more, go here.

-National School Choice Week will be Jan.
-27-Feb.
-2. To learn more and sign up to be a part of this event, please go here.
+National School Choice Week is a yearly event.
+To learn more about this worthy endeavor, please go here.

 The Center for Educational Reform has valuable information about charter schools and school choice.
 The website is an excellent resource for teachers who want to stay in the field, but not in a traditional public school setting.